 How to Knit the Ribbed Flat Hat

 - Cast on 72 stitches.
-(I used a long tail cast on, but it doesn't matter.)
+(We used a long tail cast on, but it doesn't matter.)

 - Work in knit 2, purl 2 ribbing for 8 inches/20 cm.

 - Next row, *knit 2, purl 2 together.
 Repeat from * across.

 - Work next 3 rows in Stockinette Stitch.

 - Next row, *knit 2 together.
 Repeat from * across.

 - Bind off, leaving a long tail when you cut yarn.